Acupressure is a component of traditional Chinese medicine that may help ease some symptoms of health issues, including insomnia.

 Find it by locating the spot where the skin of the big toe and the next toe connect.
 The pressure should be firm and deep.

-Applying pressure to the LV3 point was part of the relaxation routine in the previous study about fatigue and sleep quality in breast cancer survivors.
-The researchers found that applying pressure to each point for 3 minutes improved sleep.
+Applying pressure to the LV3 point was part of the relaxation routine in the

 Research suggests that stimulating the KD3 point, which is also called Taixi, can help ease insomnia.
 This point is located just above the heel on the inside of the foot.